actor / author / producer /

-Ben founded Passion in Practice and its Shakespeare Ensemble, and was the co-writer of Shakespeare’s Words (Penguin 2002) and The Shakespeare Miscellany (Penguin 2005) with his father David Crystal.
+Ben was the co-writer of Shakespeare’s Words (Penguin 2002) and The Shakespeare Miscellany (Penguin 2005) with his father David Crystal.
 His first solo book, Shakespeare on Toast – Getting a Taste for the Bard (Icon 2008) was shortlisted for the 2010 Educational Writer of the Year Award.

 A quartet series for Arden Shakespeare / Bloomsbury - Springboard Shakespeare was published June 2013, You Say Potato: A Book about Accents September 2014, and An Illustrated Dictionary of Shakespeare was published April 2015 with OUP, and was shortlisted for the 2016 Educational Writer of the Year Award.

-With the Shakespeare Ensemble, he has collaborated with Shakespeare's Globe, the Swedish Radio Symphony Orchestra, the Savannah Music Festival, the Sharjah Book Festival, the British Council, and the British Library, as well as the folk artists Sam Amidon, and the Askew Sistsers.
+With the Passion in Practice Shakespeare Ensemble he has collaborated with Shakespeare's Globe, the Swedish Radio Symphony Orchestra, the Savannah Music Festival, the Sharjah Book Festival, the British Council, and the British Library, as well as the folk artists Sam Amidon, and the Askew Sistsers.

-In 2014 they were invited to explore Original Pronunciation in the newly finished Sam Wanamaker Playhouse, Shakespeare's Globe, with a cue-script rehearsed, candle-lit staged reading of Macbeth in OP, using the opportunity to interrogate other original practices.
+In 2014 the Ensemble were invited to explore Original Pronunciation in the newly finished Sam Wanamaker Playhouse, Shakespeare's Globe, with a cue-script rehearsed, candle-lit staged reading of Macbeth in OP, using the opportunity to interrogate other original practices.

-In July 2015, the Shakespeare Ensemble returned to the Globe and the Wanamaker Playhouse to give a cue-script rehearsed, candle-lit staged reading of Henry V in OP.
+In July 2015, PiP returned to the Globe and the Wanamaker Playhouse to give a cue-script rehearsed, candle-lit staged reading of Henry V in OP.

-In 2016, they performed extracts of Twelfth Night at the Middle Temple, on the night of the 414th anniversary of the play's first performance there, commissioned to open the British Council's Shakespeare Lives! programme.
+In 2016, they were commissioned to open the British Council's Shakespeare Lives! programme and performed extracts of Twelfth Night at the Middle Temple, on the night of the 414th anniversary of the play's first performance there.

-He gives workshops & talks on performing Shakespeare around the world, and some of this work can be viewed at www.passioninpractice.com
+Ben gives workshops & talks on performing Shakespeare around the world.